 Gummies and energy gels are packed with energy-sustaining nutrients, making them ideal for climbers.
 Some blends offer a mixture of glucose, fructose and electrolytes, which deliver energy fast.

 You can also try a holistic recipe filled with chia seeds, honey, fruit and peanut butter — an all-natural fuel pack.
 If you’re never tried a performance gummy or gel before, don’t worry.
 With millions of flavors available, you’re guaranteed to find one you like.

 When you’re hanging by a rope, sometimes you need a quick snack to refuel and recharge.
 Yet only certain foods offer the results you want.

 Get a protein punch with a chunk of cheese or slice of jerky.
-Boost your energy with a handful of chips or cashews.
+Boost your energy with coffee or milo.
 You can also eat high-performances gummies for a quick one-handed snack.